rackerlabs/design-system/_component_design/alert.md

 <div class="hxRow"  markdown="1">
 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

-An alert bar can extend across the entirety of the content area (page level scoping) or across a singular section of the content area (element level scoping).
+An alert can extend across the entirety of the content area (page level scoping) or across a singular section of the content area (element level scoping).

 ### When to Use